yoterel/nepmap/README.md

 `cd ext/nerfacc`\
 `pip install .`

+Tested on Ubuntu 18.04.6, with Nvidia RTX A6000.
+For GPUs with less memory, you might need to reduce one of the following hyper parameters for training or inference:
+- grid_resolution  # controls occupancy grid resolution for nerfacc
+- render_n_samples  # controls number of initial samples per ray (actual samples are determined by the occupancy)
+- target_sample_batch_size  # controls the target number of rays per batch (batch size is not fixed)
+- test_chunk_size  # chunk size during inference
+- _update() function under grid.py  # there is a hard coded thereshold of 800k which splits occupancy queries into chunks. reduce it to avoid OOM.

 ## Datasets & Pretrained models

-Download and place the dataset under nepmap/datasets Download and place the pretrained models under nepmap/logs
+Download and place the dataset under nepmap/datasets

+Download and place the pretrained models under nepmap/logs

 All synthetic scenes were created using the [sandbox.blend](https://github.com/yoterel/nepmap/blob/master/sandbox.blend) file.